xdissent/OctoRest/README.rst

 ### Installation

-This fork is behind the version of OctoRest on ```pip```.

-Therefore this version must be installed thus:
+OctoRest can be installed using the PyPi repository:

 ```
-git clone git@github.com:dougbrion/octoclient.git
-sudo pip install -e octoclient
+sudo pip install octorest
 ```

 A check list of the features currently implemented can be seen below.